dev197/Financial-Fraud-Analytics-Dashboard/README.md

 FinSight — Financial Performance & Fraud Risk Analytics Overview

-FinSight is a Power BI dashboard project that provides real-time insights into financial transaction performance and fraud risk exposure.
+FinSight is a Power BI dashboard project analyzing financial transaction performance and fraud risk exposure across a simulated banking dataset.
 It combines transaction-level analytics with fraud detection metrics to help stakeholders identify where revenue is being generated — and where it's being lost.

 The project answers one core question: Is transaction growth actually converting into profit, or is fraud eating into it?

 Key Insight

-Despite 43.04% YoY growth in transaction volume (₹455.26M total), the business currently operates at a net revenue of -₹5.11M.
-Analysis shows this is driven largely by fraud concentrated in the Retail segment, which accounts for 54% of transaction volume but 85% of total fraud losses (₹5.97M).
+Despite 43.04% YoY growth in transaction volume (₹455.26M total across 50K transactions), the business operates at a net revenue of -₹5.11M.
+Analysis shows this is driven largely by fraud concentrated in the Retail segment, which accounts for 52.9% of fraud losses (₹3.16M) — the single largest share by customer segment.

 Dashboard Pages
 1. Financial Analysis
 High-level view of transaction performance: total amount, transaction count, average transaction value, fees, and tax.
-Includes breakdowns by month, transaction status, customer segment, state, transaction type, and gender.
+Breaks down by month, transaction status, customer segment, state, transaction type, and gender.

 2. Fraud and Risk Analysis

-Deep dive into fraud exposure: fraud amount, fraud rate, average fraud amount, and risk category distribution.
-Breaks down fraud by customer segment, transaction type, channel, merchant category, and month.
+Deep dive into fraud exposure: fraud amount, fraud rate (1.26%), average fraud amount, and risk category distribution (535 High-risk vs 95 Medium-risk transactions).
+Breaks down fraud by customer segment, transaction type, channel, and merchant category.

 3. Transaction Detail View

-Row-level transaction table with filters for drill-down investigation (transaction ID, date, customer, type, status, segment, amount, fee, tax).
+Row-level transaction table with filters for drill-down investigation — transaction ID, date, customer, type, status, segment, amount, fee, and tax.

 4. Executive Summary

-A condensed, decision-ready view combining the most critical KPIs, trend lines, risk concentration, a ranked "Where to Act" table, and recommended next steps — designed for a 30–60 second executive read.
+A condensed, decision-ready view combining the most critical KPIs, YoY trend, fraud concentration by segment and state, and recommended next steps — designed for a 30–60 second executive read.

 Key Metrics Tracked
 Metric	Description